top of page

 The results from this thesis support that BCG should be provided timely.
 The restrictive vial-opening policy should be removed and all children ought to receive BCG at their first contact with the healthcare system.
 This would reduce both TB mortality and all-cause mortality, and would be highly cost-effective.

 Sanne defended her PhD dissertation in April 2019.
-Her research profile and publication list is available here.
+Her research profile and publication list are available here.